Iconosquare/iconosquare-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Showcase your recent Instagram photos or a Hashtag feed: grid/slideshow with a wide range of custom options.
-By Statigram.
+Powered by Statigram.

 == Description ==